 A tour of the B Reactor on Hanford provides telling glimpses into our history, testaments to what we can accomplish but also to a darker history.
 Now, you can explore that history from the comfort of your home.
 While nothing can supplant the feeling of standing in front of the face of the reactor—and we encourage you to sign up for one of the many tours run by the Department of Energy—if you can’t visit in person, you can ‘visit’ the B Reactor through a new web site, Ranger In Your Pocket.
 While really designed to supplement an actual tour—the Atomic Heritage Foundation the Ranger in Your Pocket program to play videos or audio on the smart phones they bring on tours—the site works just as well to provide you a tour from.
 The program displays like an app on phones or tablets, but it was designed as a website to avoid taking up memory on personal devices.
 So, if you can’t visit the B Reactor in person, this is a great alternative.Ranger In Your Pocket

 Once a national wildlife refuge itself, Saddle Mountain National Wildlife Refuge still exists, but as part of the much larger Hanford Reach National Monument.

-Page Photo Credits Kangaroo Rat - Chuck & Grace Bartlett, Little Brown Myotis - Ann Froschauer/FWS, Sage Thrasher- Tim Lenz, Monarch Butterfly - Jane Abel, Fire - Gregory Jordan, Elk - Walmart, Barn Owlets - Kevin Keatley, Saddle Mountains - Rich Steele
+Page Photo Credits Kangaroo Rat - Chuck & Grace Bartlett, Globe-mallow - Gordon Warrick, Little Brown Myotis - Ann Froschauer/FWS, Sage Thrasher- Tim Lenz, Monarch Butterfly - Jane Abel, Elk - Walmart, Barn Owlets - Kevin Keatley, Saddle Mountains - Rich Steele